walaa-amer/VSD-HDP/README.md

 Replication of harwdare is clearly needed in design like the ripple-carry adders where we need the same piece of hardware several times to create that ripple effect.

+ Applying this to rca.v:

+We can see that since the inputs are 8-bit long, the output will be 9 bits.
+Firet we instantiate the full adder 8 times and then the connections are made for the ripple effect.

+The variable used for the for generate is 'genvar' and not an integer.
+The simulation shows the expected result of the RCA:

+The simulation of the synthesized designs also show the same results:
+//fix error in netlist

 </details>